cyberkaida/bootloaders-with-kaida/02-running-code/README.md

 First let's observe existing output.
 We can do this by enabling the mini-UART for the first and second stage bootloaders.
-The [documentation for the `config.txt` file](https://www.raspberrypi.com/documentation/computers/legacy_config_txt.html#uart_2ndstage) describes the `uart_2ndstage` option.
+The [documentation for the `config.txt` file](https://www.raspberrypi.com/documentation/computers/legacy_config_txt.html#uart_2ndstage)
+(on the `bootfs` partition of the SDCard) describes the `uart_2ndstage` option.
 When set to `1` the second stage bootloader will output to the mini-UART.

-The first stage bootloader does not parse this file, instead it must be patched.
+The first stage bootloader is too simple to parse this file, instead it must be patched.
 [The bootcode.bin documentation](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#bootcode-bin-uart-enable)
 describes how to enable UART for the first stage bootloader.